 Safe treatment or disposal of human excreta to protect water resources would lead to a US\$2.3 billion economic gain, reflecting the total reversal of the estimated losses due to water pollution.
 The majority of water-related benefits would occur in Indonesia.
 Not included here are the contributions of this option to improved health (apportioned under toilet system and hygiene, above).
-In practice, there exists uncertainty of the extent of these economic gains, because in some cases the improvement is not fully effective in mitigating the costs.
+In practice, there exists uncertainty in the extent of these economic gains, because in some cases the improvement is not fully effective in mitigating the costs.
 For example, the economic losses and gains of drinking water and domestic uses of water were estimated based on the contribution of domestic sources to overall water pollution, using BOD.
 However, this is an imperfect indicator, especially of household behavior in relation to mitigation measures concerning domestic water supply.
 On the one hand, it could be argued that households would still treat their water even in the absence of human waste and bacterial risk, due to habit, taste, and other water pollutants, both natural (e.g. silt) and manmade (e.g. pesticides, industry).
 Hence, very few costs may in fact be mitigated through complete isolation or treatment of sewage.
 On the other hand, the bacterial content of water is one of the major health risks from the majority of water sources, including groundwater.
-The absence of sewage release may make it less necessary for households to treat their water, depending on other types of pollutants in the water that can be effectively removed at the household level.
-It should also be noted that water sources used by treatment plants that contain sewage can increase considerably the unit costs of treatment, which are passed on to the consumer.
+The absence of sewage release may make it less necessary for household level.
+It should also be noted that water sources used by treatment plants that contain sewage can increase considerably the unit costs of treatment, leading to higher tariffs for consumers.